JVital2013/goesrecv-ps/README.md

 ## goesrecv-rtltcp.ps1

-**Warning:** This script pushed signed 8-bit samples over the network.
+**Warning:** This script pushes signed 8-bit samples over the network.
 Most RTL-TCP clients are expecting unsigned 8-bit samples.
 The waveform is still viewable, but the signal cannot be decoded.
 More on this (hopefully) soon...

 Monitor the RF spectrum of your goestools-dedicated SDR in programs like Gqrx and SDRSharp - all while your goestools stack is still running.
 This can be useful in troubleshooting your setup without stopping goestools services.